-Robert D. Raver, an associate attorney at Pollock Begg Komar Glasser & Vertz LLC with a practice spanning all aspects of matrimonial law, including equitable distribution, custody and support.
+Robert D. Raver is an associate attorney at Pollock Begg Komar Glasser & Vertz LLC with a practice spanning all aspects of matrimonial law, including equitable distribution, custody and support.
 Bob negotiates and drafts prenuptial, postnuptial, property settlement and marriage settlement agreements.
 Additionally, as a certified collaborative lawyer, he helps clients avoid litigation by identifying interests, motivations and positions, ultimately crafting settlements specific to their needs.

 Bob started his Pollock Begg career as a law clerk in May 2011 and became an associate attorney in October 2012.
 He is a member of the Pennsylvania Bar Association and the Allegheny County Bar Association, and he participates in the Family Law Section and Young Lawyers Division of the ACBA.
 In 2015, Bob was elected to a three-year term on the ACBA Family Law Section Council.